h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 ### Download the Dataset

-Download H2O’s subset of the Freddie Mac Single-Family Loan-Level dataset to your local drive and save it at as csv file.
+Download H2O’s subset of the Freddie Mac Single-Family Loan-Level dataset to your local drive and save it at as csv a file.

 - [loan_level_500k.csv](https://s3.amazonaws.com/data.h2o.ai/DAI-Tutorials/loan_level_500k.csv)